jonathanatuscpsu/Database-Management-Systems/index.md

 * Office Hours: Tuesdays 1:30-2:30 pm & Thursdays 1:30-2:30 pm and by appointment

-Communication Policy: Students are encouraged to contact me anytime via email or phone.
+- Communication Policy: Students are encouraged to contact me anytime via email or phone.
 Please use email as the primary mode of contact.
 A response will be given within 36-48 hours.
 Please understand that I cannot guarantee an immediate response if you contact me very close to an assignment deadline.

+- Textbook is optional.

 ## Lecture materials (slides) and code demonstrating the relevant methods